-4 Note that the Instructional Guidebook contains additional information regarding swales, ditches, washes, and erosional features generally and in the arid West.
+&lt;sup>3 Note that the Instructional Guidebook contains additional information regarding swales, ditches, washes, and erosional features generally and in the arid West.

-5 Flow route can be described by identifying, e.g., tributary a, which flows through the review area, to flow into tributary b, which then flows into TNW.
+&lt;sup>4 Flow route can be described by identifying, e.g., tributary a, which flows through the review area, to flow into tributary b, which then flows into TNW.

-(b) General Tributary Characteristics (check all that apply): Tributary is: 🗌 Natural Artificial (man-made).
-Explain: Manipulated (man-altered).
-Explain: Tributary properties with respect to top of bank (estimate): Average width: feet Average depth: feet Average side slopes: Pick List.
-Primary tributary substrate composition (check all that apply): Silts Sands Concrete Cobbles Gravel Muck Bedrock Vegetation.
-Type/% cover: Other.
-Explain: Tributary condition/stability [e.g., highly eroding, sloughing banks].
-Explain:.Presence of run/riffle/pool complexes.
-Explain:.Tributary geometry:Pick ListTributary gradient (approximate average slope):% (c) Flow: Tributary provides for: Pick List Estimate average number of flow events in review area/year: Pick List Describe flow regime: .
+Describe flow regime: .
 Other information on duration and volume: .
 Surface flow is: Pick List.
 Characteristics: Subsurface flow: Pick List .
-Explain findings: Tributary has (check all that apply): Bed and banks OHWM 6 (check all indicators that apply): the presence of litter and debris clear, natural line impressed on the bank the presence of litter and debris changes in the character of soil destruction of terrestrial vegetation shelving the presence of wrack line vegetation matted down, bent, or absent sediment sorting leaf litter disturbed or washed away scour sediment deposition multiple observed or predicted flow events water staining abrupt change in plant community other (list): .
-If factors other than the OHWM were used to determine lateral extent of CWA jurisdiction (check all that apply): High Tide Line indicated by: oil or scum line along shore objects fine shell or debris deposits (foreshore) physical markings/characteristics tidal gauges other (list): Che mical Characteristics:

-Characterize tributary (e.g., water color is clear, discolored, oily film; water quality; general watershed characteristics, etc.).
-Explain:

-Identify specific pollutants, if known:
+Explain findings: Tributary has (check all that apply): Bed and banks OHWM (check all indicators that apply): the presence of litter and debris clear, natural line impressed on the bank destruction of terrestrial vegetation changes in the character of soil destruction of terrestrial vegetation shelving the presence of wrack line vegetation matted down, bent, or absent sediment sorting leaf litter disturbed or washed away scour sediment deposition multiple observed or predicted flow events water staining abrupt change in plant community other (list): .
+If factors other than the OHWM were used to determine lateral extent of CWA jurisdiction (check all that apply): High Tide Line indicated by: Mean High Water Mark indicated by: oil or scum line along shore objects survey to available datum; fine shell or debris deposits (foreshore) physical markings/characteristics tidal gauges other (list): (iii) Cha emical Characteristics: racterize tributary (e.g., water color is clear, discolored, oily film; water quality; general watershed characteristics, etc.).
+Explain: tify specific pollutants, if known: ogical Characteristics.
+Channel supports (check all that apply): Riparian corridor.
+Characteristics (type, average width): Wetland fringe.
+Characteristics: Habitat for: Federally Listed species.
+Explain findings: Fish/spawn areas.
+Explain findings: Other environmentally-sensitive species.
+Explain findings: Aquatic/wildlife diversity.
+Explain findings: eristics of wetlands adjacent to non-TNW that flow directly or indirectly into TNW: N/A (i) sical Characteristics: General Wetland Characteristics: Properties: Wetland size: acres Wetland type.
+Explain: Wetland quality.
+Explain: Project wetlands cross or serve as state boundaries.
+Explain: (b) General Flow Relationship with Non-TNW: Flow is: Pick List .
+Explain: Surface flow is: Pick List Characteristics: Subsurface flow: Pick List.
+Explain findings:

+Dye (or other) test performed:

-6A natural or man-made discontinuity in the OHWM does not necessarily sever jurisdiction (e.g., where the stream temporarily flows underground, or where the OHWM has been removed by development or agricultural practices).
+&lt;sup>5A natural or man-made discontinuity in the OHWM does not necessarily sever jurisdiction (e.g., where the stream temporarily flows underground, or where the OHWM has been removed by development or agricultural practices).
 Where there is a break in the OHWM that is unrelated to the waterbody's flow regime (e.g., flow over a rock outcrop or through a culvert), the agencies will look for indicators of flow above and below the break.
-7Ibid.
+Ibid.